hypi-universe/docs/content/gql-crud-tutorial.md

 ```
 Once an object has been hard deleted, there is no way to recover it.

 > In this tutorial you learned about how to perform CRUD operations on your Hypi GraphQL API.
-Next you can navigate to your instance’s Api Editor and try these operations out for yourself
+Next you can navigate to your instance’s GraphQL Playground and try these operations out for yourself!